ssnaveenprakash/Assembly/x86_64/notes.md

 **Destination** - Register

 ## Addressing Modes
+* **Immediate Addressing** - we hard code a value in the instruction itself
-* Register Addressing - accessing contents of a register, it's very straightforward
+* **Register Addressing** - accessing contents of a register, it's very straightforward
-* Indirect Addressing - storing the pointer in a register and then accessing the data in that memory location
+* **Register Indirect Addressing** - effective address of the data is stored in a register and then the data is accessed by dereferencing the effective address
-  - Scale, Index, Base, Displacement -
-* Immediate Addressing - we hard code a value in the instruction
+* **Scale, Index, Base, Displacement Addressing** - we can use a combination of scale , index, base, and displacement to compute an address and then fetch data from that address
+* **Implied Addressing** - some instructions will assume the operand without explicitly mentioning them in the instruction, _inc and dec_ will assume to add one or decrease by one